EngoEngine/engoengine.github.io/tutorials/_posts/2016-04-10-first-system.md

 // should iterate over its Entities on `Update`, in any way
 // suitable for the current implementation. type System interface {
-	// Type returns a unique string identifier, usually
-	// something like "RenderSystem", "CollisionSystem"...
-	Type() string
-	// Priority is used to create the order in which Systems
-	// (in the World) are processed
-	Priority() int

-	// New is the initialisation of the System New(*World)
 	// Update is ran every frame, with `dt` being the time
 	// in seconds since the last frame
 	Update(dt float32)

-	// AddEntity adds a new Entity to the System AddEntity(entity *Entity)
-	// RemoveEntity removes an Entity from the System RemoveEntity(entity *Entity)
+	// Remove removes an Entity from the System Remove(ecs.BasicEntity)
 }
 {% endhighlight %}